-1920–1952 The very roots of child neurology began at Boston Children’s Hospital with the appointment in 1920 of Dr. Bronson Crothers to lead the newly established Neurology Service.
+1920–1952 The very roots of child neurology began at Boston Children’s Hospital with the appointment of Dr. Bronson Crothers to lead the newly established Neurology Service.
 In 1929, “Ward 9” in the newly created Bader Building opened as the first dedicated space for child neurology at a U.S. children’s hospital.
 In the 1930s and 1940s, Dr. Crothers made landmark contributions into the causes, classification and management of cerebral palsy.

 2005–Present Dr. Scott Pomeroy succeeded Dr. Volpe as Bronson Crothers Professor and Neurologist-in-Chief in 2005.
 His tenure has been marked by continued growth of the Boston Children’s Hospital Neurology Residency Training Program, a commitment to translational neuroscience, growing support of high quality clinical neuroscience research and the development of several exciting new subspecialty clinical programs.